Best interactive demo software in 2026: 12 tools compared

 Best for: personalized sales demos for enterprise teams

-Walnut helps sales and solution engineering teams build personalized product demos for prospects.
+Walnut helps sales and sales engineering teams build personalized product demos for prospects.
 Instead of relying on a fragile live demo account, teams can create controlled demo flows and tailor the experience by persona or account.

 Pricing is custom and enterprise-oriented, so it belongs on the shortlist only when the sales motion justifies implementation time and budget.